 Are there any tax compliance requirements when leaving Guernsey?

 There is a checklist on leaving Guernsey form which is requested but not mandatory.

 What if the assignee comes back for a trip after residency has terminated?

-All midnights spent in Guernsey in the year count as a day of residence regardless of the reason and irrespective of any period spent outside Guernsey after a secondment ends.
-As set out in the residence rules, it is possible to become resident after spending only 35 midnights in Guernsey in a year if, in the previous four years, total midnights in Guernsey amounted to 365 or more.
-A return to Guernsey may negate a potential claim made on the basis that the individual permanently left Guernsey
+All midnights spent in Guernsey in the year count as days of residence regardless of the reason and irrespective of any period spent outside Guernsey after a secondment ends.
+As set out in the residence rules, it is possible to become resident after spending only 35 midnights in Guernsey in a year if, in the previous 4 years, total midnights in Guernsey amounted to 365 or more.
+A return to Guernsey may negate a potential claim made on the basis that the individual permanently left Guernsey.

-Do the immigration authorities in your country provide information to the local taxation authorities regarding when a person enters or leaves your country?
+Do the immigration authorities in your country/territory provide information to the local taxation authorities regarding when a person enters or leaves your country/territory?

-Do the taxation authorities in your country adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
-If no, are the taxation authorities in your country considering the adoption of this interpretation of economic employer in the future?1
+Do the taxation authorities in your country/territory adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
+If no, are the taxation authorities in your country/territory considering the adoption of this interpretation of economic employer in the future?
+1

 No, Guernsey do not adopt the economic employer approach.
 Typically an employee is liable to Guernsey income tax based on income earned in respect of duties performed in Guernsey.

 Are there a de minimis number of days before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimis number of days?1